About the course

 You will learn specialist computer science techniques and fundamental theories, but you’ll also have the opportunity to put this knowledge into practice by developing applications and working with real software.
 We cover a range of topics, including real time graphics and computational science, and you can choose from options including artificial intelligence, robotics and visualisation – built upon a solid foundation of good programming skills.

 The course begins each September each year and lasts twelve months.
 There are two trimesters of taught modules, followed by an individual dissertation project during the third trimester.
-There is an option to take an extra trimester – immediately before the dissertation, adding an extra three months of study but letting you gain industrial experience through a module based in SEED, our software development unit working with commercial clients and software.
-This is unique to Hull.
+There is an option to take an extra trimester – immediately before the dissertation, adding an extra three months of study but letting you gain insights into industry through a module based on commercial practice, typically working with commercial clients and software.

 The Department of Computer Science creates an excellent experience for students, with a supportive student community.
 We have an international reputation for our research activities, with a strong record of industrial and public grant funding.
 We are also affiliated with Microsoft’s DreamSpark programme, which allows you to access the latest Microsoft operating systems and development software for home use.
 Once registered with the department, you can download the software free of charge.